SamuelMagnano/Lichess_Screenshot_To_FEN/README.md

 This is my first semi-serious approach to data cleaning and neural networks, with respect to CNN and images.
 I know i overlooked various aspects but for the programming knowledge i hold right now, and the time i can dedicate to personal projects, i consider what i have done more than enough to grow in that sense.

+PS.
+**Sometimes the import section requires a restart due to conflicts with different Pillow dependencies.
+Do as suggested by Colab since i am not aware of a solution from such problem.
+Another problem might arises when loading the .pth since the network is trained on GPU but then, in an unknown way, does not let you load it back inot GPU.
+Just use CPU for that part since you don't need anything else but the imports, CNN definition and target_names prior to that part of the project.**